marcopelegrini/marcopelegrini.github.io/_posts/2025-11-15-poprocks-dispenser.md

 In the BurningMan community I'm PopRocks 💥, a bit I do where I give people the classic exploding candy.

-Dealing with the little bags is hard so I've built this dispenser that I load with the candy and I can easily distribute the perfect amount of happiness to everyone.
+Dealing with the little pop rocks packages is hard so I've built this dispenser that I load with the candy and I can easily distribute the perfect amount of happiness to everyone.

 Built with:
 - X1 Carbon 3D Printer